 Change Control

 Resolver applies a systematic approach to managing change so that changes to customer impacting services are reviewed, tested, approved, and well communicated.
-All changes are recorded and tracked in a change ticketing system.
+Changes are recorded and tracked in a change ticketing system.

 Change management processes are based on Resolver’s change management guidelines.
 These processes are documented and communicated to the necessary personnel.
 The goal of Resolver’s change management process is to prevent unintended service disruptions and maintain the integrity of service to the customer.